aborrero/fw-admin/README.md

 This method is fast as hell to load a huge ruleset, and recommended if you're using >4.000 rules.

-###Full support for all iptables/ip6tables/ipset commands.

-The netfilter base isn't modified.
-So you still could design your netfilter system as you like, i.e. declaring other chains, etc...

 ###Support for massive rule sets.

 `fw-admin` is designed to work with tons of thousand of rules.
-There are some nice progress bars, so you don't get bored when reloading the firewall.
+There are some nice progress bars, so you don't get bored when reloading working.

 ###Syntax check and variable checks.

-When loading a ruleset, `fw-admin` will perform a complete syntax and variable check, so most human mistakes are avoided.
+`fw-admin` is able to perform a complete syntax and variable check, so most human mistakes are avoided.
-Also, when loading rulesets, `fw-admin` will warn you about what rule have problems with iptables.

-###Easy to revert.
-Easy to customize.

-Migrate to or from `fw-admin` it's easy, because all shell-like organization in rulesets are allways preserved.

-Also, `fw-admin` is just a complex bash script, so you can modify it to fit your environment or requisites.
+You will control all errors, so forget complex debug modes.

 ###Transactional-like mechanism